Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Hong Kong is a trade and investment hub.
 Image by Bellergy RC on Pixabay.

-Hong Kong is best known for being a financial powerhouse in international trade and investment.
+Since graduating with a commerce degree back in the day, I’ve always admired Hong Kong for being a financial powerhouse in international trade and investment.

-This Chinese special administrative region (SAR) enjoys a market economy with low taxes, high GDP, favorable trade arrangements, and a regulated banking system.
+This Chinese special administrative region (SAR) enjoys a market economy with:

-Hong Kong is also an important economic gateway to mainland China.
-It allows many international businesses to do business in China via HK.
+Hong Kong is also known as an important economic gateway to mainland China.
+It allows international companies to do business in China via HK.

 The city also boasts one of the world’s top stock markets.